 Due to the drug’s unique withdrawal symptoms, an effective Tramadol withdrawal treatment program will often involve significant therapeutic counseling and/or psychological treatment.
 Many experts have found that Cognitive Behavioral Therapy (CBT) is a particularly effective treatment method for those who suffer from Tramadol addiction.
 CBT can help patients understand the root causes of negative thoughts and feelings and learn how to take constructive actions toward self-healing.

-In addition to psychological treatment, a comprehensive Tramadol withdrawal treatment program may also involve psychiatric medication, especially if a patient is experiencing symptoms like strong anxiety and depression, paranoia, or hallucinations in addition traditional opiate withdrawal symptoms like shaking, sweating, restlessness, and insomnia.
+In addition to psychological treatment, a comprehensive Tramadol withdrawal treatment program may also involve psychiatric medication, especially if a patient is experiencing symptoms like strong anxiety and depression, paranoia, or hallucinations in addition to traditional opiate withdrawal symptoms like shaking, sweating, restlessness, and insomnia.
 In some cases, SSRI or SNRI medications may particularly effective in alleviating these symptoms, as they respectively prevent the reuptake of the neurotransmitters serotonin and norepinephrine, (just as Tramadol does) but do not have the addictive properties of Tramadol and other opiates.

 Come to Restore LA for Tramadol Addiction Treatment at a Caring, Compassionate and Accredited Substance Abuse Treatment Center